sipgate/docs/docs/rest-api/authentication.md

 1. Send your user to the initial authentication screen provided by sipgate.
 2. The authentication system redirects the user back to your application and provides you a nonce, a use once code.
 3. Take this code along with your client credentials and send them to the authentication system.
-4. The authentication system provides you an acces token and a refresh token.
+4. The authentication system provides you an access token and a refresh token.
 The access token grants you access to your users resources for a few minutes.
 5. If the access token lifespan comes to the end, you can take the refresh token to request a fresh access token from out authentication system.

 ### OAuth2 in the real life